 Lockdown measures to contain the spread of COVID-19 has been in force in the country since 24 March 2020.

-On 30 May 2020, pursuant to the direction of the National Disaster Management Authority under Section 6(2)(i) of the Disaster Management Act, 2005, the Ministry of Home Affairs (MHA) issued an order enumerating the guidelines for phased re-opening of activities which were prohibited during the lockdown in areas outside the designated containment zones, as Unlockdown 1.
+On 30 May 2020, pursuant to the direction of the National Disaster Management Authority under Section 6(2)(i) of the Disaster Management Act, 2005, the Ministry of Home Affairs (MHA) issued an order enumerating the guidelines for phased re-opening of activities which were prohibited during the lockdown in areas outside the designated containment zones.
 This order was to remain in force up to 30 June 2020.

-On 29 June 2020, with a view to re-open more activities in the country, in a calibrated manner, in areas outside containment zones, the MHA issued detailed guidelines on Unlockdown 2.
-The order had also extended the lockdown in containment zones up to 31 July 2020.
+On 29 June 2020, with a view to re-open more activities in the country, in a calibrated manner, in areas outside containment zones, the MHA issued the following detailed guidelines.
+The order has also extended the lockdown in containment zones up to 31 July 2020:

 All activities except the following are permitted:

 - Schools, colleges, educational and coaching institutions will remain closed till 31 July 2020.
 Online/ distance learning shall continue to be permitted and shall be encouraged.

 - Training institutions of the Central and State Governments will be allowed to function from 15 July 2020, for which Standard Operating Procedure (SOP) will be issued by the Department of Personnel & Training (DoPT).